Content Officer, C40 Knowledge Hub

 Wilberforce holds a Master of Engineering (M.Eng.) in Transport and a B.Sc.
 (Eng.)
 Civil Engineering degree from the University of Cape Town, with the research component conducted at the University of Twente in the Netherlands.
 He is also a Master of Business Administration (MBA) candidate with Project Management specialisation at the University of Edinburgh Napier in Scotland, UK.
 Wilberforce is a Net Zero Accredited Professional (Carbon, Water, Waste, and Ecology) by the Green Building Council of South Africa and was shortlisted as the Graduate Engineer of the Year finalist by the South African Institution of Civil Engineering (SAICE) in 2020.

-Project Manager, UrbanShift
+Senior Project Manager, UrbanShift

 United Kingdom

-Viola serves as Project Manager in C40’s UrbanShift team.
+Viola serves as Senior Project Manager in C40’s UrbanShift team.
 She is responsible for many vital functions to support the tracking, coordination, budgeting, events and outcomes of C40’s participation in UrbanShift.

 Before this role, Viola was the C40 Projects & Events Officer for the Financing Sustainable Cities Initiative (FSCI).
 She supported FSCI academies, forums, communication and knowledge management, and assisted cities in accessing vital finance to make their Climate Action Plans a reality.
 Previously, Viola worked with the C40 Measurement & Planning team as an intern.